nimahbub/PersonalizedCancerDiagnosis/README.md

 #### Problem statement :
 > Classify the given genetic variations/mutations based on evidence from text-based clinical literature.
+In this problem, we need to find the mutation-type given the gene, variation and some text data from published research.

 #### Types of ML Problem :
-> Multiclass Classification Problem
+> Multi-class Classification Problem

 ### DATASET  OVERVIEW: